Everest Base Camp Trek via Phaplu

 • Accommodation:Tea house

 This is the day you have been walking toward.
-You will start early from Lobuche, usually just after sunrise, when the air is crisp, and the mountains feel almost unreal in the morning light.
+You start early from Lobuche, usually just after sunrise, when the air is crisp, and the mountains feel almost unreal in the morning light.
 The trail rolls gently at first, skirting the edge of the Khumbu Glacier.

 There is no greenery left up here, just rock, ice, and sky, but you might spot a Himalayan snowcock or hear the whistle of the wind.
 The walk to Gorak Shep is steady, though the altitude makes every incline feel more serious, so you will move slowly, breathe deeply, and let the pace do the work.

 After reaching Gorak Shep (5,164 meters) and refueling with a warm meal, you will head out again.
 The trail to Everest Base Camp (5,364 meters) weaves across glacial moraine, so footing matters here.
-As you near the base camp, you will witness the prayer flags and expedition markers come into view.
-Standing here, you will also see the Khumbu Icefall looming ahead.
+As you near the base camp, you witness the prayer flags and expedition markers come into view.
+Standing here, you also see the Khumbu Icefall looming ahead.

 Depending on the season, you may also see colorful expedition tents, hear the distant hum of preparation, or watch climbers setting off toward history.
-After soaking it all in (and taking that photo), you will turn back toward Gorak Shep.
+After soaking it all in (and taking that photo), you turn back toward Gorak Shep.
 It’s a long, demanding day.

 • Overnight Altitude:4280m/14042ft.